bdevans/PyRhO-binder/README.md

 Prometheus: Modelling as a Service
 ==================================

 This repository is designed for trying [PyRhO](https://github.com/ProjectPyRhO/PyRhO) - A Python module for optogenetics.
-Clicking the button below launches a tempory Jupyter notebook enabling you to try PyRhO in your browser with no installation or configuration necessary.
+Clicking the button below launches a temporary Jupyter notebook enabling you to try PyRhO in your browser with no installation or configuration necessary.
 The service is hosted on [mybinder.org](http://mybinder.org/) courtesy of [The Freeman Lab](http://thefreemanlab.com/).

 For updates on PyRhO, follow us on [twitter (@ProjectPyRhO)](https://twitter.com/ProjectPyRhO).